Private Instagram Alternative

 An Instagram Alternative, Not a Replacement

 Of course, if you try to use an app like Happyfeed in place of Instagram for every feature, you’ll likely be left feeling a bit disappointed.
-You can’t send videos yet and you can’t follow The Rock or any Kardashians.
+You can’t post stories and you can’t follow The Rock or any Kardashians.
 But it is guaranteed to be a more focused experience that strives to foster positive emotions and thoughtful sharing.

 Many people are beginning to realize that social media isn’t always a good thing.
 Maybe it’s better not to have so many options and so many perfect people to compare ourselves to.
 So let’s take out the bad stuff, magnify some of the good stuff, and add some little twists to give it some personality.